Meals in NYC Public Schools

 Our goal is to provide nutrient-rich options that students of all ages and backgrounds will enjoy.
 Our meals maintain high nutrition standards which meet and exceed USDA standards for school meals.
 OFNS also adheres to NYC Food Standards for purchasing, and sets internal standards such as our prohibited ingredients list.
+View a detailed breakdown of the nutritional information of every item offered through our schools.

 For more information about our menus, nutrition information, or programs, email us at SFWebsitesuggestion@schools.nyc.gov.